tinko26/ao/docs/api/src/ao_sys_xc32_pic32mk/ao_task.h.md

 # Notes

-## Task switch interrupt
+## Task interrupt

-The implementation of the task switch interrupt makes the following assumptions.
+The implementation of the task interrupt makes the following assumptions.

-The priority of the task switch interrupt equals 1.
+The priority of the task interrupt equals 1.

 Priority level 1 interrupts do not use a shadow set.